ai-ky/blocks/README.md

 # ai-ky blocks
 ai-ky blocks can build python code blocks in blockly way.
-it contains a lot of python popular used package such as :
+it contains a lot of popularly and widely used python packages such as :
 ### 1.pyautogui
 ### 2.opencv
 ### 3.pygame